 - (1) Overall trends: in the shorter term, it would seem that most developments within COMECON, i.e. specialisation, finance or trade, will continue to be worked out bilaterally between the USSR and its partners.
-On the other hand, the problems raised by the new pricing system, the economic necessity of the East European countries to invest more actively in the USSR, the problem of internal currency prices, and of course national frictions will all contribute to impeding the attainment of Moscow's goal of economic integration in the foreseeable future. - (2) Living standards: confronted with the greatly increased import costs from both the West and the USSR, there will be a need for far tighter efficiency in planning if living standards are not to fall to those of the Soviet Union.
-This need is already being felt and reflected in a higher degree of central control in such areas as imports and investments all to Moscow's satisfaction.
-Indeed, there may be an inevitable longer-term rapprochement of Soviet-East European living standards due to the slowdown in East European growth and the concurrent - Presumably more detailed information on the impact of the new pricing system will become available at the start of the next Plan period (1976-1980)
+On the other hand, the problems raised by the new pricing system, the economic and political necessity of the East European countries to invest more actively in the USSR, the problem of internal currency prices, and of course national frictions will all contribute to impeding the attainment of Moscow's goal of economic integration in the foreseeable future. - (2)Living standards: confronted with the greatly increased import costs from both the West and the USSR, there will be a need for far tighter efficiency in planning if living standards are not to fall to those of the Soviet Union.
+This need is already being felt and reflected in a higher degree of central control in such areas as imports and investments - all to Moscow's satisfaction.
+Indeed, there may be an inevitable longer-term rapprochement of Soviet-East European living standards due to the slowdown in East European growth and the concurrent slow but steady upturn in Soviet standards, despite the obviously wide regional differentials in the USSR both in terms of social conditions and in income - for example, indices established for earned income in 1973 (USSR = 100) varied from 65 for Azerbaidzhan to 128 for Lithuania(2).
+Presumably more detailed information on the impact of the new pricing system will become available at the start of the next Plan period (1976-1980). cf. footnote (1), page 6